Evaluating Distributed Execution of Workloads: Conclusions

 Our experiments compared and measured the performance of four alternative execution strategies (Table~\ref{table:exp_swift}).
-We contributed a definition of the performance of execution strategies ($P_{ES}$) based on observed and ideal $TTC$.
-The performance differences between Experiments 1-2 and 3-4 indicated the relevance of resource availability on distributed executions (Table~\ref{table:es_efficiency}).
-We explained this by showing the dominance of $T_w$ and importance of responding to different queue time across multiple resources (\S\ref{ssec:exp_aimes_swift}).
+We contributed a definition of the performance of execution strategies (\(P_{ES}\)) based on observed and ideal \(TTC\).
+The performance differences between Experiments 1--2 and 3--4 show the relevance of resource availability on distributed executions (Table~\ref{table:es_efficiency}).
+We explained this by showing the dominance of \(T_w\) and importance of responding to different queue time across multiple resources (\S\ref{ssec:exp_aimes_swift}).

 The performance differences between Experiment 4 and the experiments using the integrated AIMES and Swift system showed how the performance of execution strategies also depends on the characteristics of the executed workload (\S\ref{ssec:exp_integration}).
-By introducing data staging, the execution strategy of Experiment 4 performed poorly with the integrated experiments.
-We clarified how this is not due to the size of the file transferred, but a byproduct of how late binding to pilots is implemented.
-This was reflected in the values of $P_{ES}$ for the integrated experiments (Table~\ref{table:es_efficiency}).
+By introducing data staging, the execution strategy of Experiment 4 performed more poorly that the integrated experiments.
+We clarified that this was not due to the size of the file transferred, but a byproduct of how late binding to pilots is implemented.
+This was reflected in the values of \(P_{ES}\) for the integrated experiments (Table~\ref{table:es_efficiency}).

-This work has indicated several directions for future research.
-Conceptually, the notion of execution strategy needs to be generalized so as to provide greater quantitative insight, and its use extended to more systems and more use cases.
-As a test of the validity of the execution strategy abstraction and to stress its generality, we are planning to explore its integration with PANDA-WMS, which is the primary workload management system for the ATLAS project.
-Investigating these and other trade offs will be the subject of future research.
+This work indicates several directions for future research.
+Conceptually, the notion of execution strategy needs to be generalized to provide greater quantitative insight, and its use extended to more systems and more use cases.
+To test of the validity of the execution strategy abstraction and to stress its generality, we plan to explore its integration with PANDA-WMS, the primary workload management system for the ATLAS project.
+Investigating these and other tradeoffs will be the subject of future research.